entdec/scribo/README.md

 ## Features
 Scribo is designed to be easy to use and we try to keep it as simple as possible.
-It's designed to have the least possible impact on your database, we only use two models/tables (Bucket and Content).
+It's designed to have the least possible impact on your database, we only use two models/tables (Site and Content).
 It also makes no assumptions about your data models, it does come feature packed though:

-- Shared path per bucket
+- Shared path per site
 - Nested layouts
 - [Liquid](http://liquidmarkup.org) templating
 - Filters